Your browser doesn't support javascript.

 RESUMO

-BACKGROUND: Cryptococcal meningitis causes substantial mortality in high-HIV prevalence African countries despite advances in disease management and increasing antiretroviral therapy coverage.
-Reliable diagnosis of cryptococcal meningitis is cheap and more accessible than other indicators of AHD burden such as CD4 testing or investigation for disseminated tuberculosis; therefore, monitoring cryptococcal meningitis incidence has the potential to serve as a valuable metric of HIV programmatic success.
+BACKGROUND: Cryptococcal meningitis (CM) causes substantial mortality in African countries with a high prevalence of human immunodeficiency virus (HIV), despite advances in disease management and increasing antiretroviral therapy (ART) coverage.
+Reliable diagnosis of CM is cheap and more accessible than other indicators of advanced HIV disease burden such as CD4 testing or investigation for disseminated tuberculosis; therefore, monitoring CM incidence has the potential to serve as a valuable metric of HIV programmatic success.
 METHODS: Botswana national meningitis surveillance data from 2015 to 2022 were obtained from electronic health records.
-All electronic laboratory records from cerebrospinal fluid samples analysed within government healthcare facilities in Botswana were extracted from a central online repository.
+All electronic laboratory records from cerebrospinal fluid samples analyzed within government healthcare facilities in Botswana were extracted from a central online repository.
 Adjustments for missing data were made through triangulation with prospective cohort study datasets.
-Cryptococcal meningitis case frequency was enumerated using a case definition and incidence calculated using national census data.
-RESULTS: A total of 1,744 episodes of cryptococcal meningitis were identified; incidence declined from 15.0 (95% CI 13.4-16.7) cases/100,000 person-years in 2015 to 7.4 (95% CI 6.4-8.6) cases/100,000 person-years in 2022.
+CM case frequency was enumerated using a case definition and incidence calculated using national census data.
+RESULTS: A total of 1744 episodes of CM were identified; incidence declined from 15.0 (95% confidence interval [CI], 13.4-16.7) cases/100 000 person-years in 2015 to 7.4 (95% CI, 6.4-8.6) cases/100 000 person-years in 2022.
 However, the rate of decline slowed following the introduction of universal treatment in 2016.
-The highest incidence was observed in men and individuals aged 40-44.
+The highest incidence was observed in men and individuals aged 40-44 years.
 The proportion of cases diagnosed through cryptococcal antigen testing increased from 35.5% to 86.3%.
-CONCLUSION: Cryptococcal meningitis incidence has decreased in Botswana following expansion of ART coverage but persists at a stubbornly high incidence.
-Most cases are now diagnosed through the cheap and easy-to-use cryptococcal antigen test highlighting the potential of using cryptococcal meningitis as key metric of programme success in the Treat All era.
+CONCLUSIONS: CM incidence has decreased in Botswana following expansion of ART coverage but persists at a stubbornly high incidence.
+Most cases are now diagnosed through the cheap and easy-to-use cryptococcal antigen test, highlighting the potential of using CM as key metric of program success in the Treat All era.

 RESUMO